- Karin Wulf, Executive Director of the Omohundro Institute and Professor of History, William & Mary College

 Both too are well-known scholarly publishers responsible for an academic journal (respectively, the William & Mary Quarterly and Historical Research) and highly-respected book series.
 They are also small-scale publishing enterprises that look to digital opportunities to extend reach, raise their profile, and fulfil a commitment to experimentation regarding research and its communication.

-This event showcases two recent digital initiatives that combine the traditional values of scholarly publishing with new forms of content creation and communication: the Omohundro’s OI Reader platform, and the IHR’s Digital Humanities Library project as a home for its ‘New Historical Perspectives’ book series with the Royal Historical Society.
+This event showcased two recent digital initiatives that combine the traditional values of scholarly publishing with new forms of content creation and communication: the Omohundro’s OI Reader platform, and the IHR’s Digital Humanities Library project as a home for its ‘New Historical Perspectives’ book series with the Royal Historical Society.

 Both are simple and relatively low-cost solutions to the OI and the IHR’s publishing ambitions for the 2020s.
 Short presentations present these new resources as a means of addressing broader questions: